wilicc/gpu-burn/README.md

 `make clean`

-GPU Burn builds with a default Compute Capability of 5.0.
+GPU Burn builds with a default Compute Capability of 7.5 as specified on NVIDIA's [CUDA GPU Compute Capability](https://developer.nvidia.com/cuda-gpus).
 To override this with a different value:

 `make COMPUTE=<compute capability value>`